mildannerofc/Sonic1UnGit-S2LevelSelect/sound/README.md

 * $8C is the Sega Chant

-* All samples are PCM by default instead of DPCM
+* All samples are Unisgned 8-bit PCM by default instead of DPCM, and can be edited in a program such as Audacity

 # Using ASM Music: